cburschka/lyx/development/Win32/packaging/AltInstaller/ReadmeSmall1.6.txt

 - Aspell, a spellchecker
 - Ghostscript, an interpreter for Postscript and PDF
 - ImageMagick, an image converter
-- (optional) GSview, a viewer for Postscript and PDF-documents
+- eLyXer, a LyX to HTML converter

 ImageMagick and Ghostscript won't appear in the list of the installed programs in Window's system control because they are installed in a special version to